 The weather center is a room in Ted Rix’s house.
 From an upstairs window, Ted looks out at the hills some 15 miles to the west.
 If he can see the hills, he can say with high probability that it will rain.
 If he can’t see the hills, it’s raining.

-“Thank you, Your Slowness.
-Now, Gladys Babbitt wants to know what the new vicar thinks of the church.”
+“Yes, well, let’s take another question from one of our listeners.
+Gladys Babbitt wants to know what the new vicar thinks of the church.”